Garden City, NY Juvenile Crimes

 Juveniles must have an attorney

 As in most states, a juvenile must have an attorney present representing his or her interests.
-It is paramount to hire an attorney who has your child’s best interests in mind, which is why Grunwald & Seman, P.C. are ready to fight for your family.
+It is paramount to hire an attorney who has your child’s best interests in mind, which is why KCS Law are ready to fight for your family.
 If a parent or guardian cannot afford to hire representation, the court will assign a lawyer to represent the client free of cost.
 If this applies to you, you must provide the court with supporting documentation demonstrating that you do not have the money to retain a private attorney.
 The court may grant your request at its discretion.

 Contact an attorney that cares